bradjacobs/excel-to-csv/README.md

   <summary>Todo Item List...
 (Click To Expand)</summary>

 Features:
-* Add in addtional 'row and column filtering' (low priority)
+* Add in additional 'row and column filtering' (low priority)
   * this would expand on skipping blanks rows/columns.  (i.e. select only certain columns want returned)
   * for column, would select either column index or name